 Educational supervision is an integral part of the field practicum as it provides opportunities (1 hour per 15 hours of practicum) for reflection, review, instruction, and feedback.
 Students are expected to prepare for and participate fully in supervision, according to the requirements of the field instructor.

 This may be structured as individual and/or group sessions and directed by your field instructor and/or others depending on the field placement.
 Supervision can happen in-person, by telephone or other distance means.
-Educational supervision includes: a.
+Educational supervision includes a.
 Instruction: integration of knowledge, values, and skills with practice situations b.
 Supervision: case management and case/project supervision c.
 Feedback: on progress and professional development d.
 Other: instructional seminars/workshops as are available.
+If external supervision is required, we will meet for group supervision on Fridays from 11:00am-12:00pm MST.